force-h2020/force-docs/docs/source/workflow_manager.rst

 The Workflow Manager
 ====================

-The workflow manager (WM) allows the user to easily construct a graph of functions, optimize this graph and view the results graphically.
-A number of terms are specific to BDSS/WM or otherwise have a specific meaning within BDSS/WM.
+The Workflow Manager allows the user to easily construct a graph of functions, optimize this graph and view the results graphically.
+A number of terms are specific to the BDSS and the Workflow Manager or otherwise have a specific meaning within them.

 **Workflow**
     The directed graph of functions that models a process.